Alfredo-Sanchez/learn-english/files/presentation/introduce_yourself.md

 ## Tips to remember:

-Use the present simple for general facts about your life and routines.
+Use the `present simple` for general facts about your life and routines.

-Use the present perfect when you talk about your life experiences and achievements.
+Use the `present perfect` when you talk about your life experiences and achievements.

-But if you mention a finished time period (last year, in 2010, etc.) use the simple past tense.
+But if you mention a finished time period (last year, in 2010, etc.) use the `simple past tense`.

 ## How to introduce yourself in a class

-Self-introductions in a class are meant to be brief and conversational.
+Self-introductions in a class are meant to be `brief and conversational`.
 Keep this checklist in mind:

 - Mention your given name if different from your official name.